SRA737-01 Phase 1/2 Monotherapy Trial

 - head and neck squamous cell carcinoma (HNSCC) or squamous cell carcinoma of the anus (SCCA); and

 SRA737-02 Phase 1/2 Low Dose Gemcitabine Combination Trial

 - A Standard Dose Triplet Combo Dose Escalation Phase 1 evaluating a combination of SRA737 with standard dose gemcitabine and cisplatin in patients with solid tumors.
 This phase has concluded.

 - A Low Dose Gemcitabine (LDG) Combo Dose Escalation Phase 1 evaluating safety in ‘all-comer’ non-selected patients, where cohorts of 3 to 6 patients are being administered escalating doses of SRA737 on an intermittent schedule in addition to low dose gemcitabine (5-10% of the standard gemcitabine dose) until the combination maximum tolerated dose (MTD) is reached.
-Significant progress has been made in the LDG Combo Dose Escalation Phase 1, and the combination regimen has been well-tolerated.

 - small cell lung cancer (SCLC);